pni-lab/ALIIAS/README.md

 ![plot](./ALIIAS/static/aliias_logo.png)

-## Anonymization with LimeSurvey integration and II-factor Authentication for Scientific research
+## Anonymization/Pseudonymization with LimeSurvey integration and II-factor Authentication for Scientific research

 We introduce **ALIIAS**, a customizable pseudonymization framework that allows easy and flexible deployment of pseudonymization software!
 Features include: